translate/pootle/docs/releases/dev.rst

 - Close a database connection before and after each rqworker job once it exceeds the maximum age to imitate Django's request/response cycle.
 - Language managers can now edit their language's special characters.
+- :djadmin:`initdb` now has an :option:`--no-projects` to prevent creating
+  the default projects at set up.

 ...and lots of refactoring, new tests, cleanups, improved documentation and of course, loads of bugs were fixed.